fuffr/fuffr-ios/Tutorial.md

 * addTouchEndedBlock:side:

 The side parameter can consist of side values bit-or:ed together (see example above).

+### Removing touch blocks

+To remove a specific touch block, use removeTouchBlock:

+    [manager removeTouchBlock: touchBlockId];

+The touchBlockId is a int value returned by the addTouch*Block: methods.

+To remove all touch blocks, use removeAllTouchObserversAndTouchBlocks:

+    [manager removeAllTouchObserversAndTouchBlocks];

+Note that this will also remove any registered touch observers!

 ### Power saving when going into background mode